rtpsug/Meetups/2019/02-February/James Petty/Readme.md

-## JEA 101: Getting started with Just Enough Admnisitration
+## An Introduction to Just Enough Administration

 Synopsis:
 James Petty...